 It could have been an option to have a cubic architecture as proposed in section 3.4, but having the cube's center 150mm above the top platform would have lead to platforms well exceeding the maximum available size.
 In that case, each payload would have to be calibrated in inertia before placing on top of the nano-hexapod, which would require a lot of work from the future users.

-Considering the fact that it would not be possible to have the center of mass at the cube's center, the cubic architecture is not of great value here.
+Considering the fact that it would not be possible to have the center of mass at the cube's center, the cubic architecture was considered not interesting for the nano-hexapod.

 4.1 Obtained Geometry